 However, in the next episode he goes to Aijou’s place anyway, so how much of that sticks, I don’t know.

 This episode does a pretty good job at laying the ground work for our characters and setting up the bare bones of the plot.
-Even moderate side characters like Mitsuko, seeming romantic interest, and Shigeru, Mitsuko’s annoying little brother.
+Even moderate side characters like Mitsuko, seeming romantic interest, and Shigeru, Mitsuko’s annoying little brother are given a satisfying degree of attention and exploration early on.

 The art is a classic style, which I adore, and the animation is surprisingly pretty darn good for such an old title.
 The music is also very catchy, though slightly stuck in the 80s.